-I’ve always had a love for books and as a teenager growing up in rural Kenya without electricity, I dreamed up a genius idea to extend my reading hours past the official “lights out” time.
+I’ve always loved books and as a teenager growing up in rural Kenya without electricity, I dreamed up a genius idea to extend my reading hours past the official “lights out” time.

 The “lights” were a kerosene lamp and my parents expected it to go out shortly after bedtime.

-Being the genius girl, I would slip into bed, position the burning lamp next to the pillow and pull the blankets over the lantern and my head.
+Being the genius, I would slip into bed, position the burning lamp next to the pillow and pull the blankets over the lantern and my head.

 I could read like that for for hours without my parents knowing the lamp was still on.